FabianPlum/CoordXY/README.md

 # CoordXY
-5-DOF camera robot and with Blender Motion Control Plugin
+5-DOF camera robot and Blender motion-control Plugin

 *"Yeah, this is gonna be a hell of a lot of fun"*